DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudWatch/README.md

 - Not all `statistics` are supported for a metric, find out supported ones from service metric docs. i.e `NumberOfMessagesPublished` in SNS only supports `Sum`.
 - The combination of namespace, metric name, and dimensions uniquely identify a metric.
 When specifying a metric programmatically or using the AWS command-line interface, all of these must be specified.
 It is not possible to `filter` metrics by only specifying, for example, a subset of its dimensions.
 - Set `treat missing data` to `not breaching` will change alarm into `OK` state from `INSUFFICIENT_DATA`.
+- CloudWatch is push model based. i.e it requires agent to be installed on EC2 instance to collect their metrics.